Exo-biote : image représentant un robot mou en forme de spirale copyright Jonathan Pêpe

 Their design and development, based on engineering techniques that emerged during the industrial revolution, no longer always meet the needs raised by ever-changing uses.
 They remain largely disconnected from new societal challenges related to humans and the environment.

-The Robotics for society research program aims to implement socially adapted robotics in terms of its principles, behavior, performance, and uses, and open to the complexity of societal challenges.
+The Organic robotics research programme aims to implement socially adapted robotics in terms of its principles, behavior, performance, and uses, and open to the complexity of societal challenges.

-The Robotics for society research program aims to initiate a transformation in robotics to create a new generation of robots capable of fluid and natural interactions with users, social adaptation in their interactions, and accompanying technological transitions in societies by producing tailored, responsive, and reliable services for citizens.
-To achieve these objectives, the research program offers a dedicated platform for the creation of organic robots, bringing together the robotics and social sciences communities.
+The Organic robotics research programme aims to initiate a transformation in robotics to create a new generation of robots capable of fluid and natural interactions with users, social adaptation in their interactions, and accompanying technological transitions in societies by producing tailored, responsive, and reliable services for citizens.
+To achieve these objectives, the research programme offers a dedicated platform for the creation of organic robots, bringing together the robotics and social sciences communities.
 This interdisciplinary approach aims to develop a new generation of robots that serve humanity and to stimulate, with a view to the future, a more comprehensive reflection on the relationship between robotics and society.
-Rethinking uses, the relationship between robotics and society, and more generally, technologies and societies, through a reflective approach is at the heart of the program.
+Rethinking uses, the relationship between robotics and society, and more generally, technologies and societies, through a reflective approach is at the heart of the programme.

 Three scientific challenges are addressed in this project through a multidisciplinary approach